-This website is operated by Early Years Nutrition Partnership C.I.C (Community Interest Company), 50 Featherstone Street, London, EC1Y 8RT, Registration Number 10098854, and its partners for your information, education and communication and is intended for use by UK residents only.
+This website is operated by the Early Years Alliance, 50 Featherstone Street, London, EC1Y 8RT, and its partners for your information, education and communication and is intended for use by UK residents only.

 To view the full terms and conditions of subscribing settings, please click here.

 - Use of the site and content

 - Links to third-party sites and social media

 - Governing law

 - Changes to our terms and conditions

 The Site and its contents are designed to comply with UK laws and regulations and are intended for use by UK residents only.
 Early Years Nutrition Partnership Limited (EYN Partnership) makes no representation that any information contained in this Site is relevant or appropriate to other geographical locations.

 This site offers you the option of viewing information about EYN Partnership products and services.
 If you choose to view this information, you are accepting that EYN Partnership is supplying this information at your individual request for information, education and communication purposes.

 If you submit data for display on the Site, you are responsible for ensuring that the data is accurate, complete and up-to-date and for updating that data where necessary.
 In order that we can use your contribution, you confirm that it is your own original work, is not defamatory, does not infringe any UK law and that you have the right to give us permission to use it.
 Whilst copyright in your contribution will always remain with you, you grant us, free of charge, irrevocable permission to use the material as we feel appropriate (e.g. to modify it for editorial reasons) for our services.
 If you do not want to grant us such permission, then please do not submit or share your contribution with us.